 Disliking routine work doesn’t equate to laziness

-When INFPs truly love the job, they can exert much effort to do it.
+When INFPs genuinely love the job, they can exert much effort to do it.
 I found writing fulfilling and energizing.

-But I dislike routine work where I need to follow a routine schedule.
+But I’m not too fond of routine work where I must follow a regular schedule.

 A piece of advice for my fellow INFPs, try comparing different career paths such as writing, traveling, and business.
 In these jobs, you handle your own time and progress.

-This may just solve the likeliness of frequent job resignation.
+This may solve the likeliness of frequent job resignations.